thejoshwolfe/yauzl/README.md

 `Array` with each entry in the form `{id: id, data: data}`, where `id` is a `Number` and `data` is a `Buffer`.
+This library looks for and reads the ZIP64 Extended Information Extra Field (0x0001) in order to support ZIP64 format zip files.
-None of the extra fields are considered significant by this library.
+None of the other fields are considered significant by this library.

 #### comment